 MSRP: $179.95

 Kebabs are so simple for a quick camp dinner and a great way to use up veggies and meat from the fridge!
 These skewers are great for easy cooking over an open fire.
-The sharp tip makes it easy to stick your favorite foods on the skewer, and the flat shape ensures the food will stay on and turn when you are ready to turn it.
-Since they’re flat, it is easy to find a home for them in your rig.
+The sharp tip makes it easy to stick your favorite foods on the skewer, and the flat shape ensures the food stays on and turns when you are ready to turn it.
+Since they’re flat, finding a home for them in your rig is easy.

 Oh, and one more thing.
 Here’s a link to Primus’ Culinary Heights Cookbook to help you elevate your open fire camp meals:

-I hope you enjoy some open-fire cooking when you’re out on the trails next!
+I hope you enjoy some open-fire cooking while on the trails next!